 Welcome to the 384th Bombardment Group Museum

-Step back in time and explore the incredible legacy of the 384th Bombardment Group, a courageous unit of the U.S. Army Air Forces that served in England during World War II.
+Step back in time and explore the incredible legacy of the 384th Bombardment Group, a unit of the U.S. Army Air Forces that served in England during World War II.

 Whether you’re a history enthusiast, a veteran’s family member, or someone discovering the story for the first time, we invite you to explore the heroism, resilience, and contributions of the 384th Bombardment Group.